 We work in Bangladesh.
 Historically we have had projects in the capital, Dhaka and throughout the south-west of the country.
 We identify the geographic locations of our projects based on need and current priorities and are expanding into Sylhet.

 Working closely with our partner, DAM, we echo their programmatic priorities.
-This means we have projects that largely fall within the four areas below: Water and Sanitation, Street and Working Children, Education and Vocational Training.
+This means we have projects that largely fall within the four areas below: Water and Sanitation, Street and Working Children, Education, Vocational Training and Economic Development.